COMPLIANCE IS JUST THE BEGINNING

 Our corporate goal is to have zero significant environmental events.

-A dedicated team performs environmental audits of our operations on a periodic basis to verify compliance with environmental laws, regulations and permits.
+Dedicated teams perform environmental inspections of our construction sites and audits of our operations to verify compliance with environmental laws, regulations and permits.

-This process provides a conduit for identifying and communicating best practices, risks and improvement opportunities among sites.
-We also recognize the risks associated with disposal and/or recycling of waste generated from our operations and, therefore, we have a program to periodically audit and approve our waste disposal/recycling vendors.
+These programs provide a conduit for identifying and communicating best practices, risks and improvement opportunities among sites.
+During a project's construction and commissioning, teams perform environmental construction compliance inspections to ensure that all environmental license and permit requirements are implemented.
+To ensure environmental compliance during operations, facilities are audited periodically throughout their operating life to verify the facility is complying with applicable environmental requirements.
+We also recognize the risks associated with disposal and/or recycling of waste generated from our operations and, therefore, we have a program to audit and approve our waste disposal/recycling vendors.

 Environmental risks are reviewed and assessed through a comprehensive due diligence process during the development, construction and operating life of each facility.